- Purpose & Scope

 There may be some circumstances where the welfare or safety of an individual may take precedence over confidentiality.
 When sharing information there are Seven Golden Rules that SCL will adhere to;

-Disclosure records are held by the Safeguarding Officers and stored on a secure server.
+This information should then be transferred to the DSO through the MyConcern!software.
+Disclosure records are held by the Safeguarding Officers and stored on a secure server(MyConcern!software).
 Staff must take care not to influence the outcome either through the way they speak to or question children/young people.

 We follow the procedures as set by the Local Safeguarding Board in relation to the delivery of services' and designated roles and tasks in supporting the learner, family, and employer subsequent to any investigation.

 All suspicions and investigations are kept confidential and shared only with those who need to know.
 Any information is shared under the guidance of the Local Safeguarding Board and Local Authority Designated Officer (LADO).